torvalds/linux/Documentation/process/coding-style.rst

 Functions should be short and sweet, and do just one thing.
-They should fit on one or two screenfuls of text (the ISO/ANSI screen size is 80x24, as we all know), and do one thing and do that well.
+They should fit on one or two screenfuls of text (the ISO/ANSI screen size is 80x24, as we all kyesw), and do one thing and do that well.

 The maximum length of a function is inversely proportional to the complexity and indentation level of that function.
 So, if you have a